Show By States

 To marry in New Mexico, the two parties may not be related within the degree prohibited by the State of New Mexico (NMSA 40-1-7).
 Both parties must appear in person and bring valid picture identification to the County Clerk’s Office to apply for a marriage license in New Mexico.

-Both must be 18 years of age.
+Both must be at least 18 years of age.
 If under 18.

 Marriage licenses are issued and valid immediately.